Icinga/icinga2/doc/08-advanced-topics.md

 If the next seven check results then would not be state changes, the flapping percentage would fall below the lower threshold of 25% and therefore the host or service would recover from flapping.

-## Volatile Services <a id="volatile-services"></a>
+## Volatile Services and Hosts <a id="volatile-services-hosts"></a>

-By default all services remain in a non-volatile state.
-When a problem occurs, the `SOFT` state applies and once `max_check_attempts` attribute is reached with the check counter, a `HARD` state transition happens.
-Notifications are only triggered by `HARD` state changes and are then re-sent defined by the `interval` attribute.
+The `volatile` option, if enabled for a host or service, makes it treat every [state change](03-monitoring-basics.md#hard-soft-states) as a `HARD` state change.
+It is comparable to `max_check_attempts = 1`.
+With this any `NOT-OK` result will ignore `max_check_attempts` and trigger notifications etc. It will further cause any additional `NOT-OK` result to re-send notifications.

-It may be reasonable to have a volatile service which stays in a `HARD` state type if the service stays in a `NOT-OK` state.
+It may be reasonable to have a volatile service which stays in a `HARD` state if the service stays in a `NOT-OK` state.
 That way each service recheck will automatically trigger a notification unless the service is acknowledged or in a scheduled downtime.

+A common example are security checks where each `NOT-OK` check result should immediately trigger a notification.

+The default for this option is `false` and should only be enabled when required.

 ## Monitoring Icinga 2 <a id="monitoring-icinga"></a>